-Whether you teach a fully online course or some form of hybrid course, organizing your materials and activities in Canvas will help the class go more smoothly for both you and your students.
+Whether you teach an on-site, online, or blended course, organizing your materials and activities in Canvas will help the class go more smoothly for both you and your students.

 To help you get started placing your materials and activities in Canvas, here are some recommendations and templates you can adapt.
 Not only do templates make it easier for you to add your content, using them makes it easier for students to navigate through the course material and activities.
 This is especially important in an online environment.
 Structuring your material consistently provides some of the same grounding and sense of reliability that a physical classroom does.